 Immerse yourself in a slice of Old Florida on a peaceful horseback trail ride right outside of downtown Tampa.
 Local companies In the Breeze Ranch and Cypress Breeze Farm both offer guided trail rides for couples to enjoy.

-Or, ride horses along the beach on a bucket list ride with Florida Beach Horses.
+You can also ride horses along the beach on a bucket list ride with Florida Beach Horses.

 8. U-Pick Farms